 Reishi is a powerful medicinal mushroom that boasts an array of potential health benefits.
 Plus, it’s generally considered safe and non-toxic, with most people responding well to its effects.

-However, there are a few potential negative side effects, and it may interfere with certain medication, which is why it’s important to exercise caution and speak to a doctor if you are concerned.
+However, there are a few potential negative side effects, and they may interfere with certain medications, which is why it’s important to exercise caution and speak to a doctor if you are concerned.

 Research suggests that powdered forms of reishi extract pose a greater risk than other types, like capsules.